 Physical or residential custody is the battleground in many divorces.
-It is the most challenging and problematic matter that can be presented to the Court.
-Under New Jersey Supreme Court rules, the first step taken by the Court in a contested custody matter is to send the parties to Court-sponsored mediation.
-The Court-ordered mediation is free and confidential.
+It is the most challenging and problematic matter that can be presented to the court.
+Under New Jersey Supreme Court rules, the first step taken by the court in a contested custody matter is to send the parties to court-sponsored mediation.
+The court-ordered mediation is confidential.

 In New Jersey, if mediation fails, the next step may be an evaluation with a forensic expert.
 After the expert renders a report, the parties are allowed to review it.
 In some instances the parties may find the recommendations helpful in fashioning a settlement.
 However, if either party objects to the recommendations, the party can hire their own expert and the matter may proceed to contested litigation.

 In A Litigated Custody Dispute, Make Sure Your Lawyer Is Effective At Cross-Examination

 Careful selection of a legal professional to handle your child custody matter is an absolute necessity to ensure that the professional you choose is able to effectively cross-examine a forensic expert or has the knowledge and expertise to choose a competent expert to evaluate your custody situation if needed in your custody matter.